 - Protecting national economic interests at the EU membership negotiations.

-On various dimensions of European integration:
+Books on various dimensions of the European integration:

 - The "Europeanization" of European private law and the strengths and pitfalls of EU common law.